reactjs/react.dev/content/docs/hooks-reference.md

 This method returns the value of the store and accepts three arguments:
 - `subscribe`: function to register a callback that is called whenever the store changes.
 - `getSnapshot`: function that returns the current value of the store.
-- `getServerSnapshot` (optional): function that returns the snapshot used during server rendering.
+- `getServerSnapshot`: function that returns the snapshot used during server rendering.

 The most basic example simply subscribes to the entire store: